drewkett/unstruc/README.md

 This is a collection of utilities related to unstructured meshes.
 It is written in C++.
-The only dependency is [tetgen](http://wias-berlin.de/software/tetgen/), which is used by unstruc-volmesh.
+The only dependency is [tetgen](http://wias-berlin.de/software/tetgen/), which is used by unstruc-offset.

 ##unstruc-convert